Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: I ntroduction

-The three-body problem arising from celestial mechanics \cite{AKN,Marchal, Bruno} continues to develop rapidly and it is widely used in particularly in the connection with the problems of the problems of atom-molecular physics \cite{Hersch, Levine, Cross, Guichardet, Iwai, Lin1}.
-It suffices to say that a significant number of elementary atomic-molecular processes, including chemical reactions that take into account external influences, are described within the framework of the classical three-particle scattering model.
-This makes new mathematical research extremely important for the creation of effective algorithms allowing to carry out the calculations of complex multi-channel processes.
-It should be noted that the area of atom-molecular collisions has its own specific features that can stimulate the development of fundamentally new ideas in the realm of the dynamical systems.
-Recall that one of the important and insufficiently studied problems of the atom-molecular collision is the multichannel character of flowing elementary atom-molecular processes.
-Another important unsolved problem, which is of great importance for modern chemistry, is the consideration of the regular and stochastic influences of the environment on the dynamics of three bodies.
+Thus, new mathematical studies are fundamentally important for the creation of effective algorithms allowing to calculate complex multichannel processes from the first principles of classical mechanics.
+It should be noted that the problems of atomic-molecular collisions have their own quit subtle features, which can stimulate the development of fundamentally new ideas in the theory of dynamical systems.
+In particular, one of the important and insufficiently studied problems of the theory of collisions is the accurate account of the contribution of multichannel scattering to a specific elementary atomic-molecular process.

-At substantiating statistical mechanics, Krylov investigated the dynamical problem of $N$ classical particles (gas relaxation) on the energy hypersurface of a particle system \cite{Kry}, which in mathematical sense is equivalent to studying the properties of a geodesic flow on a Riemannian manifold.
-Later, this method was successfully used to study the statistical properties of the non-Abelian Yang-Mills gauge field \cite{Sav1} and the relaxation properties of stellar systems \cite{Gurz1,Gurz2}.
+Another unsolved problem, which is of great importance for modern chemistry, is to take into account the regular and stochastic effects of the medium on the dynamics of elementary atomic-molecular processes, the ultimate goal of which is to control these processes.

-In the present paper we also use this idea and formulate the general classical three-body problem on a Riemannian manifold (on the hypersurface of the energy of the bodies system).
-However, in contrast to the Krylov's representation we prove a necessary and sufficient conditions under which, the formulated representation is equivalent to the original Newtonian three-body problem.
-As it is shown in our previous articles \cite{AshGev,gev,gev1}, the representation based on curved geometry and using a local coordinate system, allows us to reveal new hidden internal symmetries of the dynamical system.
-The latter ensures the integration of a non-integrable problem more complete, but, very importantly, it leads to the \emph{irreversibility} of representation regarding to the timing parameter of the dynamical problem.
+When solving complex dynamical problems, it is important not only to perform convenient coordinate transformations, but also to choose the appropriate geometry for solving a specific problem.
+In this sense, Krylov made one of the first successful attempts to study the dynamics of $N$ classical bodies on a Riemannian manifold, which is the hypersurface of the energy of the system of bodies \cite{Kry}.
+Recall that the main goal of the study was to substantiate statistical mechanics based on the first principles of classical mechanics.
+Note that later this method was successfully used to study the statistical properties of the non-Abelian Yang-Mills gauge fields \cite{Sav1} and the relaxation properties of stellar systems \cite{Gurz1,Gurz2}.